ingresso-group/slate/source/includes/_availability.md

 Attribute | Description
 --------- | -----------
 `perf_id` | The identifier of the performance that you wish to request availability for.
 `no_of_seats` | *Optional*.
-The number of seats the customer would like.
-If this is specified then availability will only be shown for price bands with at least that many contiguous seats available.
+The number of tickets the customer would like.
+If this is specified then seated availability will only be shown for price bands with at least that many contiguous seats available.
 `promo_code` | *Optional*.
 If the supplier supports a promo code this can be specified to unlock discounted pricing.
 This feature is not commonly used with partners.